mmbman/Katagiri/1984-03-16-Awakening-of-Faith-Talk-1.md

 [...]
 I have to say more [on] Mahayana *faith*, *Awakening of Faith*.

 This book is a teaching of Buddhist faith: not the usual Hinayana Buddhist faith, but Mahayana Buddhist faith.
 So Mahayana is kind of the essense of the Buddhist faith, or object of faith we believe in.
-So Mahayana is the object of faith, because *maha* means essense of being or ultimate nature of what is here and now, so that is really the object of our faith.
+Mahayana is the object of faith because *maha* means essense of being or ultimate nature of what is here and now, so that is really the object of our faith.
 But it is very pure, because the *maha* is the essense of being, which embraces all sentient beings and carries them.
 So it is very pure function.
 That’s why the object of faith is something very pure, beyond human control, human speculation.
 Completely pure and clean.

 That’s why the person who wants to believe in that one – believes in this faith, believes in that object, [the] essense of being – very naturally that person becomes very pure.
 Because if you believe in or if you think of this essence of being, very naturally *you* must be pure and clean.
 [Even if] even for a moment you think so, you become very clean and pure.
 So that’s why if you believe this essence of being you become pure, so in Buddhism it says faith is pure and clean.
 Purity and cleanness, this is the meaning of faith.

 So we should *awaken* this faith. *How?* That’s why here is the explanation of how we should awaken this Buddhist faith.
-This is this book.
+That is this book.

 #### 10:20

 So first, let’s [look at] the structure of this book.
 This is a very common structure which Buddhist treatises follow.
 First, the introduction, and the main subject, and conclusion; three points.

-That introduction is *Invocation*.
+That introduction is “Invocation.”
 This is a very common structure.
 The Buddhist treatise follows.
-Always there is an invocation, and main subject.
+Always there is an invocation and main subject.
 This is the main subject, and also this is a very important point this book really teaches us.
 So the main subject consists of five parts:

 Part 1: The Reasons for Writing.
 So why did Ashvaghosha want to write this book?
 [There are] eight reasons there.